santeri0200/tsoha-budgetmanager/README.md

 ## Features
 - [ ] Graphs.
+  - [ ] Asset value graphs.
+  - [ ] Spendings graphs.
+  - [ ] Projected value graphs.
 - [ ] Users may add their receipts to the system.
   - [ ] Each receipt can be broken down line-by-line, product-by-product.
   - [ ] Each line item may have their sales and one-off markdowns added for more insights.
   - [ ] Each line item may be linked to another when comparing vendors.
 - [ ] Users may add assets and keep track of them.
+  - [ ] Users may view their assets and add new ones as they wish.
+    - [ ] Each asset has it's own history associated with it.
+      - [ ] Users may view and interact with said history.
+  - [ ] Users may delete their assets and the associated history.
 - [ ] Users may create groups.
   - [ ] Users may review expenses in their own groups.
   - [ ] Users may add expenses in their own groups (depending on their rights in the group).